Watercress

 Native to Europe and Asia.
 It is semi-aquatic, thriving in water that is slightly alkaline.
 Frequently produced around the headwaters of chalk streams.

-Parts Most Frequently Used: Stems, Leaves, Seeds for Oil
+Parts Most Frequently Used: Stem, Leaf, Seeds for Oil

-History/Folklore: One of the oldest known leafy vegetables consumed by humans.
+History/Folklore: Watercress is one of the oldest known leafy vegetables consumed by humans.
 The Romans used it as a staple in the diet of soldiers to help build strength and stamina.
-Watercress is eaten fresh as it is unsuitable in dry form.
-Therefore, it is rarely found in capsules or extract forms, fresh or powdered extract forms remain the preferred preparation as they contain the highest levels of active nutrient and antioxidants.
+Unsuitable in dry form, watercress is eaten fresh.
+Therefore, it is rarely found in capsules or extract forms, fresh or powdered extract forms remain the preferred preparation as they contain the highest levels of active nutrients and antioxidants.

-Used since the time of Hippocrates as a stimulant and expectorant to treat coughs and bronchitis.
+Watercress has been used since the time of Hippocrates as a stimulant and expectorant to treat coughs and bronchitis.
 It is said watercress was naturalized by Nicholas Messier in Germany in the 16th century.
-In the nineteenth century it was brought to Canada and the United States where the climate was right and there were plenty of waterways for the plant to spread.
+In the nineteenth century, it was brought to Canada and the United States where the climate was right and there were plenty of waterways for the plant to spread.

 Studies have found that the compounds DIM (diindolylmethane) and sulforaphane help to prevent cancer and slow its progression.
 The compounds zeaxanthin and lutein, also found in watercress, belong to the carotenoid family and have been proven to help support eye health.
 These compounds protect the eye from blue light damage, cataracts, and macular degeneration.